2sic/app-gallery/readme.md

 _Important: V7 is WIP.
 Previous version 6.1 is on this branch: https://github.com/2sic/app-gallery/tree/v6-fancybox3_

-A 2sxc / DNN App using the javascript lib [fancybox](https://github.com/fancyapps/fancybox)
+A 2sxc / DNN App using the [fancybox4](https://fancyapps.com/) javascript library.

 ## Installing the app